NAV

 2. Automatic Watermark Detection and Removal Auto-processed Result

 This example demonstrates the complete workflow for removing watermarks: 1.
 Start with automatic watermark detection and removal 2.
-If needed, perform manual corrections using brush masks 3.
-Use session_id for subsequent refinements to optimize the process
+If needed, perform manual corrections using brush masks

 The images show the progression from the original image through each step of the watermark removal process, including the manual masks used for refinement.